Nike Air Zoom Victory review

 Now, the ride of this spike was where this spike is either loved or hated.
 It has a cushioned heel but once you get to the forefoot it has a very distinct and unique feel.
 The forefoot has a springy, bubbly feeling that happens in two phases that you can distinctly feel underfoot.

-The first is a compression phase, which is due to the Air Zoom Unit compressing, which then leads to the second phase of spring off from the carbon-fiber plate (Nike’s “Flyplate”).
+The first is a compression phase, which is due to the Air Zoom Unit compressing, which then leads to the second phase of spring off from the carbon-fibre plate (Nike’s “Flyplate”).
 It is truly a weird feeling that takes time to get used to, and it is sort of a feeling of you either like it or don’t.

 I would say one downside to this configuration is that there is some instability on the curves that will take some time to get used to.
 However, I personally liked it, especially for 800m-1600m races as I enjoyed the unique compression and springy feeling.